aptech/docs/docs/cmlmt/ml-nleq.rst

     .. math::  U = f(Y, X, B)

-where :math:`U`` is a :math:`N \times K` matrix of residuals and :math:`f()` is an arbitrary function of :math:`Y`, a :math:`N \times K` matrix of endogenous variables, :math:`X`, an :math:`N \times L` matrix of exogenous variables, and :math:`B`, an :math:`M \times 1` vector of coefficients.
+where :math:`U` is a :math:`N \times K` matrix of residuals and :math:`f()` is an arbitrary function of :math:`Y`, a :math:`N \times K` matrix of endogenous variables, :math:`X`, an :math:`N \times L` matrix of exogenous variables, and :math:`B`, an :math:`M \times 1` vector of coefficients.
 Thus there are :math:`N` observations, and :math:`f()` represents :math:`K` simultaneous equations.

 This example also illustrates constraining the Jacobians.
 For a model to be "dynamically stable" the absolute value of the eigenvalues of I - the Jacobian of the residuals  w.r.t. the endogenous variables must be on the unit interval.
 The example below provides for such constraints.

 In this example, a procedure is provided for computing the Jacobian of the function with respect to the endogenous variables.
-This proc, :class:`_nseq_EndoJcb`, is provided, time of computation is reduced significantly.
+When this proc, :class:`_nseq_EndoJcb`, is provided, time of computation is reduced significantly.

 Code for estimation
 ----------------------